QcmPlab/HoneyTools/README.md

 use xy_neighbors
 ```

 Which would provide access to the full API of the library.
-The usage is bound to a good understanding of the core implementation: the special _cubic_ coordinates representing 2D hexagonal tessellations as a constrained 3D lattice.
-You can read extensively about the idea on this [delightful blog-post about videogame-development](https://www.redblobgames.com/grids/hexagons/), featuring fancy interactive visualizations and ---_for real_--- all you'll ever need to understand  in dept the underlying ideas.
-This package has taken profound inspiration from that article and the material it links to... not all that is described there is actually implemented here and not all you have here is explained there, but I could never provide a better coverage for the background theory.
-So yeah, take it a look!
+The usage is bound to a good understanding of the core implementation choice: the definition of special _cubic_ coordinates representing 2D hexagonal tessellations as a constrained 3D lattice.
+You can read extensively about the idea on this [delightful blog-post about videogame-development](https://www.redblobgames.com/grids/hexagons/), featuring fancy interactive visualizations and ---_for real_--- everything you'll ever need to understand in dept the underlying principles and the technical tricks.
+This package has taken profound inspiration from that article and the material it links to.: not all that is described there is actually implemented here and not all you have here is explained there but for sure I could never provide a better coverage for the background theory.
+So yeah, give it a look!

-The wiki provides an [advanced example](https://github.com/qcmplab/HoneyTools/wiki/B.-An-advanced-example:-flake-with-random-vacancies-🚀) too, though you'll find it a rather small and probably incomplete account of what can be done: the library is so flexible that even a _huge hexagonal island with random vacancies_ can be coded in less than 100 lines of code (declarations included!).
+The wiki provides an [advanced example](https://github.com/qcmplab/HoneyTools/wiki/B.-An-advanced-example:-flake-with-random-vacancies-🚀) too, though you'll find it a rather small and incomplete account of what can be done: the library is so flexible that even a _huge hexagonal island with random vacancies_ can be coded in less than 100 lines of code (declarations included!).
+We intend to gradually expand the advanced usage section in the wiki and welcome any contribution therein: if you use the package for anything that is not covered in the basic usage section, please consider to step forward and help documenting it.

-## Documentation
+## API documentation

 The repository is configured for source-based, automated, API docs generation via [FORD](https://github.com/Fortran-FOSS-Programmers/ford), so that you can build the html files for your specific local version by running
 ```sh
 ford docs.config
 ```
 at the root directory of the project.
-Alternatively you can examine the [official docs for the latest commit on master](https://qcmplab.github.io/HoneyTools/), as generated by our continuous deployment workflow.
+Alternatively you can examine the [official docs for the latest commit on master](https://qcmplab.github.io/HoneyTools/), as generated by our continuous delivery workflow.

 ## Gallery